Swimm vs Specsight

 Why they’re different

 Swimm and Specsight both treat code as the source of truth.
-Swimm writes for engineers — markdown docs with code snippets, embedded in the repo, read while coding.
-Specsight writes for everyone else — PMs, support, stakeholders — who need to understand the product without reading code.
+Swimm writes for engineers — markdown docs with code snippets that live with the code, read while coding.
+Specsight is for everyone else — PMs, support, stakeholders — who need to follow the product without reading code.
 Same insight, different audience

 How they fit together